 The Foggy Bottom Campus Plan: 2006 - 2025 sets forth a predictable framework for campus development over the next two decades.
-Specifically, the Plan:
+Specifically, the Campus Plan:

-- identifies 18 development sites within the existing Campus Plan boundaries to accommodate the University's forecasted academic and student housing requirements; - maintains Foggy Bottom student enrollment and faculty and staff caps at existing approved levels; - proposes student housing development that will result in a bed inventory in excess of the Campus Plan requirement, to ensure continued and consistent compliance with the Plan and to maintain a housing inventory that meets student demand with respect to both amenities and unit configuration; - establishes appropriate height and lot coverage guidelines, informed by location and use, allowing for more efficient use of individual development sites and providing the opportunity to maintain important open spaces and preserve lower-scale architecturally and historically relevant buildings on the balance of campus; - proposes several sites that could accommodate underground parking facilities in order to maintain the appropriate campus parking capacity and continue to meet the 2,800 off-street parking space requirement set forth in the existing Campus Plan; and - allows Square 54 to be developed as a mixed-use "town center" to provide the campus and the community with a unique neighborhood gathering place as well as to generate revenue necessary to support the University's academic mission.
+- identifies 18 development sites1 within the existing Campus Plan boundaries which will accommodate the University's forecasted academic and student housing requirements; - maintains Foggy Bottom student enrollment and faculty/staff population caps at existing approved levels; - proposes student housing development that will result in a bed inventory in excess of the Campus Plan requirement, to ensure continued and consistent compliance with the Campus Plan condition and to maintain a housing inventory that meets student demand with respect to both amenities and unit configuration; - establishes appropriate height and lot coverage guidelines, informed by location and use, allowing for more efficient use of individual development sites and providing the opportunity to maintain and enhance open spaces and pedestrian pathways throughout the campus; - sets forth a comprehensive Historic Preservation Plan that provides for the preservation and maintenance of numerous buildings of architectural and historic significance through the creation of a potential historic district and landmark designation of seven additional buildings on campus; - proposes several sites that could accommodate underground parking facilities in order to maintain the appropriate campus parking capacity and continue to meet the 2,800 off-street parking space requirement set forth in the existing Campus Plan; and - allows Square 54 to be developed as a mixed-use "town center" to provide the campus and the community with a unique neighborhood gathering place as well as to generate non-enrollment driven revenue necessary to support the University's academic mission.